 Hours – Retreat guests must be inside the Center gate by 11 p.m. each night and inside their cabins by 11:30 p.m.

 Departure – Vacate your cabin by 11 a.m.
 You may remain on Center until 5 p.m.
 If you are staying on Center after checkout time of 11 a.m., notify the Gateway and find out where to store your belongings.
 In respect for Meher Baba’s home, leave your cabin clean and tidy.
 Place bed sheets in pillow case.
 Turn off heat, fans, and lights.

 During Your Stay

 Roads and Parking – Drive very slowly throughout the Center at all times to preserve the retreat atmosphere, the wildlife and the roads.
 All vehicles must be parked in the Orchard, Cove or Sheriar lots.
 Guests may drive to their cabins or kitchens and park briefly when loading or unloading.
-Handicapped persons, with handicap plates or a pass from the Gateway, may use any space marked for handicapped parking.
+Those with disabled plates, or a pass from the Gateway, may use any space marked for disabled parking.
 No parking is allowed on the Briarcliffe roads.